Positivity of divisors on blown-up projective spaces, I: -very ample divisors on

+In this case $n=2$, $s=8$, $d=3$ and $l=0$ it satisfies equation \eqref{tva equations X0} but it fails \eqref{tva equations X0 large s} since $b_l=1$.
 Sections of $D$ correspond to planar cubics passing through eight simple points.
 It is well-known that all such cubics meet at a ninth point, therefore $D$ is not a globally generated divisor.
 However, $D$ is nef. \end{example}